Examples of surfaces with canonical maps of maximal degree: General constraints on base point set

+{\it Proof of Theorem \ref{iso}} First of all, from Magma, all Galois coverings of a fake projective plane of index $4$ can be listed, as is done in the proof of Proposition \ref{all} below.
+Furthermore, Magma tells us that abelianization of the lattices associated to such coverings are all trivial.
+Hence $q(M)=0$ for our examples.
+Theorem \ref{iso} now follows from Lemma \ref{codim1}.

-\bs \ni{\bf Proof of Proposition 0.3}.
-We simply apply the procedure of construction as in [Y] to each of the fake projective plane listed in column 3 of Table 1.
-We first need to enumerate all possible surfaces of maximal canonical degree associated to fake projective planes as listed.
+\begin{proof}[of Proposition \ref{all}] We simply apply the procedure of construction as in \cite{Y1} to each of the fake projective plane listed in column 3 of Table 1.
+We first need to enumerate all possible surfaces as degree four Galos \'etale cover associated to fake projective planes as listed.
 It turns out that the number of index four subgroups of the lattice $\Pi$ to a fake projective plane in the table is recorded in the column $N_1$ in Table 1.
-This could be seen by considering subgroups of order $4$ in $H_1(X,\bZ)$ as in Lemma 1.1, or by listing index four subgroups of $\Pi$ from Magma.
+This could be seen by considering subgroups of order $4$ in $H_1(X,\bZ)$ as in Lemma \ref{cover}, or by listing index four subgroups of $\Pi$ from Magma.

-Now we claim that all the different sub-lattices of index $4$ in $\Pi$ in Table 1 gives rise to non-isometric complex hyperbolic forms in terms of the Killing metrics on the locally symmetric spaces.
-For this purpose, we assume that that $\Lambda_1$ and $\Lambda_2$ are two groups obtained from the above procedure and $B_{\bC}^2/\Lambda_1$ is isometric to $B_{\bC}^2/\Lambda_2$.
+Now we claim that all the different sub-lattices of index $4$ of $\Pi$ in Table 1 give rise to non-isometric complex hyperbolic forms in terms of the Killing metrics on the locally symmetric spaces.
+For this purpose, we assume that $\Lambda_1$ and $\Lambda_2$ are two groups obtained from the above procedure and $B_{\bC}^2/\Lambda_1$ is isometric to $B_{\bC}^2/\Lambda_2$.
 From construction, $\Lambda_1$ and $\Lambda_2$ are normal subgroups of index 4 in two lattices $\Pi_1$ and $\Pi_2$ corresponding to the fundamental groups of fake projective planes.
 Let $\oGamma_1$ and $\oGamma_2$ be the corresponding maximal arithmetic groups in the respective classes.
 As $B_{\bC}^2/\Lambda_1$ and $B_{\bC}^2/\Lambda_2$ are isometric, $\Lambda_1$ is conjugate to $\Lambda_2$ as discrete subgroups of the same algebraic group $G$ with $G\otimes \bR\cong PU(2,1)$.
 Hence the two corresponding maximal lattices satisfy $\oGamma_1\cong \oGamma_2$, and similarly $\Pi_1\cong\Pi_2$.
 It follows that they have to come from the same row in the Table 1 and hence correspond to the same subgroup of index $4$ in the same lattice associated to some fake projective plane.
 Hence there are altogether $835$ non-isometric complex two ball quotients obtained in this way, by summing over the column of $N_1$ in Table 1.